 Full disclosure: I'm a member of The Church of Jesus Christ of Latter-day Saints.
 That means my perspective comes with built-in bias, and I want to be upfront about that.

 What struck me when I arrived in Utah was that even the LDS community here felt different from what I knew in Brazil.
 Same faith, different culture.
 That taught me something important: religion and culture are not the same thing.
-Every community has its own quirks and rhythms, even within the same belief system.
+Every community has its own rhythms, even within the same belief system.
 Utah LDS culture is its own thing — with real strengths and real peculiarities — just like every culture everywhere.

 What I can say with confidence is that I have watched people from every background — every faith, every nationality, every walk of life — build wonderful lives here.
 I'm one of them.